firebase/quickstart-android/functions/README.md

 > You might have to `sudo` the command above.

-Run `firebase auth` and authenticate with your Google account.
+Run `firebase login` and authenticate with your Google account.

 ### 2. Clone this repo